foundersandcoders/old-playbook/mvps.md

 ### On completion of four projects

-Graduate developers can continue to work on MVP projects, as they become available.
-We recommend two-person teams working for up to a week on a project, making MVPs a viable means for students to earn a modest living while they continue to develop their skills.
+After completion of four projects graduate developers may decide to prepare their submission to the apprentice panel.
+They can also continue to work on MVP projects, as they become available.

 We also encourage graduates to continue with any follow-up work for the client after the completion of an MVP.